 The flexibility and economic freedom provided by her home inspired Rachel to create the non-profit organization Lilypad Homes, which worked to open doors to housing by encouraging homeowners to create new rental units, by advocating for new local and state codes to expedite the creation of ADUs and JADUs, and by promoting progressive financing programs that recognize the future value and income from these units.

-Our team, who came together through the non-profit, is now combining their talents into Lilypad Homes as a social enterprise company, a for-profit design and consulting firm, specializing in the creation of ADUs and Junior ADUs on single-family residential properties in Marin and Sonoma counties.
-Our team is dedicated to benefiting our clients and our community, and we look forward to working with you.
+Our team members, who met through the non-profit, are now combining their talents into Lilypad Homes as a social enterprise company, a for-profit design and consulting firm, specializing in the creation of ADUs and Junior ADUs on single-family residential properties in Marin and Sonoma counties.
+Our team is dedicated to benefiting our clients and our community through more affordable and flexible housing options.
+We look forward to working with you.

 Rachel Ginis, President, is Lilypad’s visionary housing advocate, a LEED-accredited designer and a licensed general contractor with over 20 years in high-end residential design (CA Lic.#898335).
 She is a third-generation designer, following in the footsteps of her mother and grandmother, with a passion for small spaces and a talent for optimizing their livability.
 Rachel has extensive experience in all phases of remodeling, including design, specification, product sourcing, project management, and construction.

 As a newly single mom, Rachel held on to her Corte Madera home by turning her master bedroom into a private rental apartment.
 This prototype of a Junior ADU did more than earn her extra income, it ignited a passion in Rachel for housing flexibility and affordability.
 Rachel founded the non-profit organization, also called Lilypad Homes, and successfully advocated for new laws in California to ease the requirements and costs of developing accessory dwelling units.
 Rachel has worked tirelessly to develop an innovative model for infill housing development that opens new doors to owning and renting a home.
-With over a decade in the ADU space, she has assisted hundreds of homeowners to create new ADUs as a way to increase their economic and housing security, address the North Bay’s housing shortage, and promote sustainable living.
+With over a decade in the ADU space, she is excited to assist homeowners in creating new ADUs as a way to increase their economic and housing security, address the North Bay’s housing shortage, and promote more sustainable living.

 Rachel has long distinguished herself as an effective activist on sustainability issues at the local, state and federal levels.
 In addition to her ADU advocacy work with Lilypad Homes (the non-profit org), Rachel also founded the Marin Chapter of the Citizen’s Climate Lobby.
 She advocated to establish the first Community Choice Aggregation (CCA) in California that allows Marin to aggregate its energy interests and purchase clean, renewable power, and she helped pass the most progressive grey water code yet established in California.